pvalderas/iot-enhanced-business-process-infrastructure/README.md

 * Action Performer: this microservice plays the role of middleware among the BP Controller, the Service Registry, and the business microservices.
 It publishes an API to which BPMN service tasks must be bind in order to execute an action.
 When a service tasks is executed by the BPMN engine of the BP Controller, this engine sends an execution request to the Action Performer, which interact with the Service Registry in order to know the invocation data of the required business microservice.
 Then, it calls the corresponding operation accessing the business microservice.

-* Context Manager: this microservice is in charge of registering to the event-based bus in order to access the context changes published by business microservices.
+* Context Monitor: this microservice is in charge of registering to the event-based bus in order to access the context changes published by business microservices.
 When a context change happens, this microservice registers it into an OWL-based context ontology which is continously analyzed in order to generate high level events.
 These events are injected into the BP Controller.

 * Event bus: it supports the asynchronous communication required by the infrastructure based on a publish/subscribe patter.
 The RabbitMQ  queue-based message broker is currently supported.